Colin Gifford: 2000s

 By the late 2000s there was talk of a new, revised edition of Each a Glimpse with enhanced, digitally scanned images taken from the original negatives and a significant number of minor alterations to the layout.
 The book was published in 2012, and a slipcased limited edition was also offered at a premium price.
 Gifford's introduction to the revised edition of Each a Glimpse alludes to a set of approximately 100 colour images that had been exhibited at Kidderminster Railway Museum in 2009 under the title In the Wink of an Eye.
 The book Transition was published in August 2018 to mark the 50th anniversary of the last steam workings on British Rail.
 Kidderminster Railway Museum was to be the publisher and the images would feature diesel and electric traction as well as steam.
 Gifford had been one of few photographers who, in the fast-changing railway scene of the 1960s, responded creatively to the new forms of traction, often depicting them side by side with steam power.
 Gifford was present in person at the opening of an exhibition of photographs from the book – held at Kidderminster Railway Museum on 4 August 2018 – but of the finished copies there was no sign whatsoever.
 Rather than the more costly gravure method generally used for high-quality monochrome work, the KLM's printer had been instructed to use a simple four-colour process which, while less expensive, is not primarily designed for black and white.
 The book finally went on sale in May 2019, after long-standing production difficulties.
+In 2025, the Kidderminster Railway Museum published a collection of Gifford's colour photographs in a publication named in the wink of an eye..., the title of which was a reference to From a Railway Carriage.